wix/Detox/docs/Introduction.Android.md

 - `android.attached`.
 Connect to already-attached android device.
 The device should be listed in the output of `adb devices` command under provided `name`.
   Use this type to connect to Genymotion emulator.
+  The `adbName` property accepts a regular expression pattern that allows to specify the pool of device candidates to which you wish to connect.
+Use this property to run tests in parallel on multiple attached devices.

 For a complete, working example, refer to the [Detox example app](/examples/demo-react-native/detox.config.js).